oncodash/ontoweaver/docs/sections/intro_SKG.rst

 OntoWeaver is a tool that shines if you need to build up an SKG that:

+* has an original graph structure, the one that *you* understands, and the one that best suits your needs, not the ones of a random computer scientist,
 * is integrating several heterogeneous data sources,
 * is automatically built, in a reproducible way,
 * allows using independent data sources, for which import scripts and taxonomies